HR Glossary for HR Professionals

 What is a Stay Interview?

 Stay interviews are interviews with your current employees about why they stay with your organization.
 Managers can typically ask these questions as part of one-to-one meetings.
+Stay interviews are not to be confused with exit interviews which are done when an employee is leaving the company.

 What questions should I ask in a stay interview?